By Martin Dorey (Author of The Camper Van Cookbook, The Camper Van Coast and presenter of BBC2’s One Man and his Campervan.)

 If it’s ok with you I’d like to tell you a little story about me and my daughter, my VW camper vans and CLIC Sargent.
 Thereason for this is that I want to thank each and every one of you who has ever done anything for CLIC Sargent.
 That’s because you gave us hope when we needed it.
 The things you do – whether that’s put a penny in the bucket, run marathons, enter the show and shine at Devon Dub Fest or simply buy a ticket to be there – continues to give hope to thousands of families like ours who are faced with the horror of childhood cancer every day.

-So, from me and my family (and of course Dave, our VW camper), the most sincere of thank yous.
+So, from me and my family (and of course Dave, our VW camper have a special car starter kit for camping), the most sincere of thank yous.
 And please don’t stop.

 It was just over nine years ago that my daughter Maggie was diagnosed with Acute Myeloid Leukaemia, a cancer of the blood.
 She had just had her first birthday.
 It took a while to get the diagnosis so when it finally came it was almost a relief to know what it was that had been causing her jaw to swell and disfigure her face horribly.
 After weeks of sleepless nights and tear filled days the news was good: they knew it was cancer, they knew what to do.
 There would be chemo and possibly radiotherapy if things didn’t improve quickly, but it was treatable.
 And Maggie would be in hospital for at least six months.